Skip to content

 What is required to participate?

-Participants are expected to commit 15 to 25 hours per month to the program from January to June.
+Cohort members are expected to commit 25 to 30 hours per month to the program from January to June.

 Upon acceptance into the program, participating organizations will be asked to pay a registration fee of $500.00.